 If you are eating well and exercising, but have hormonal imbalance – including low progesterone – your body can go into weight gain mode no matter what you do.

 Anxiety, depression, irritability and insomnia

 Progesterone interacts with your neurotransmitters, particularly GABA.
 When progesterone is low you may have symptoms of depression, anxiety, irritability and insomnia which can get even worse before your cycle.
 Research shows that certain PMS symptoms – specifically mood-related ones like irritability, anxiety, fatigue, insomnia and even tearfulness — are tightly linked to low progesterone levels during that second half of the menstrual cycle, known as the luteal phase.
 One study notes that women with higher progesterone levels during this phase of their cycle have much less irritability and fatigue.

 When your body’s progesterone and estrogen levels are thrown into imbalance, it can have a cascading effect on your other hormones, particularly an androgen called DHT (Dihydrotestosterone).
 DHT is thought to be a prime trigger for women’s adult acne.
 Studies have shown that progesterone helps to regulate the production of DHT and is a key to keeping it under control.

 Low libido & sexual dysfunction

-When progesterone falls out of ratio with estrogen in perimenopause, the imbalance can contrite to vaginal dryness, vaginal atrophy (a loss of muscle tension), and decreased clitoral sensitivity.
+When progesterone falls out of ratio with estrogen in perimenopause, the imbalance can contribute to vaginal dryness, vaginal atrophy (a loss of muscle tension), and decreased clitoral sensitivity.
 It can be really difficult to get in the mood when these issues take hold.

 Women with low progesterone tend to get migraines, particularly before and during their cycle.
 This might be related to the increase in estrogen with low progesterone.
 Higher estrogen can cause vasodilation and water retention which can trigger headaches.